“My soul glorifies the Lord and my spirit rejoices in God my Savior,

 From now on all generations will call me blessed.”
 (Luke 1:46-48)

-That little word ‘mercy’ is an echo of the Hebrew word hesed, which refers to God’s uniquely steady and faithful love.
+That little word ‘mercy’ (Greek: ἔλεος) is an echo of the Hebrew word hesed, which refers to God’s uniquely steady and faithful love.
 Mary grasps, and shares with us today, that God sees what is really there in the world and still chooses to love humanity from generation to generation throughout the earth.
-Mary becomes a picture not only of humble obedience to God’s call, but also boisterous praise of God’s love.
-As we draw close to Christmas Day, let us join Mary’s wondrous call to praise our God whose love is not blind, but rather eyes-open about us and our world.
-Let us draw near with anticipation to experience once again the tenderly tenacious love of God found in Jesus the Messiah.
+Mary becomes a picture not only of humble obedience to God’s call, but also boisterous praise of God’s real, eyes-open love for humanity and all creation.